seshagiriippili/packer-ami-pipeline/README.md

 # Packer AMI Pipeline
-This project will be assocaited with an upcoming featured blog post based on efforts of the Fanatical Support on AWS Professional Services team.
+This project will be associated with an upcoming featured blog post based on efforts of the Fanatical Support on AWS Professional Services team.
 The content is meant to provide documentation and examples to support this blog post.

 A focus was spent on automation using AWS native tools and CloudFormation.
 Using this, we can easily set up a full build pipeline using CodeCommit, S3, CodePipeline, CodeBuild and [HashiCorp Packer](https://www.packer.io/).

 There are dozens, maybe hundreds of ways to do this using other build systems, such as Jenkins.
-Comparatively there is less done using AWS sevices, expecially on their newest service called [CodeBuild](https://aws.amazon.com/documentation/codebuild/).
+Comparatively there is less done using AWS services, especially on their newest service called [CodeBuild](https://aws.amazon.com/documentation/codebuild/).
-We saw this as a challenge and opportunity to gain knowledge on these services, and ultimately set out to help get that knowlege out to others based on our work.
+We saw this as a challenge and opportunity to gain knowledge on these services, and ultimately set out to help get that knowledge out to others based on our work.

 ## Automation
-Cloudformation templates are provided for setting up CodePipeline and the S3 buckets used.
+CloudFormation templates are provided for setting up CodePipeline and the S3 buckets used.
 The templates also set up CodeBuild projects which pull another project from CodeCommit.
 This project houses the required `buildspec.yml` and automation scripts used to install and run Packer.